riship21/riship21/README.md

 🔎 Exploring new horizons is my thing – I'm actively on the lookout for fall 2023 and spring 2024 internships.

-🎓 Come May 2024, I'll be ready for full-time opportunities that allow me to keep growing and learning.
+🎓 Coming May 2024, I'll be ready for full-time opportunities that allow me to keep growing and learning.

 #